Community Artist-in-Residence - Guild Hall

 Wunetu Wequai Tarrant & Christian Scheider

 The 2022-24 CAIR has been awarded to Linguist and Member of the Shinnecock Indian Nation, Wunetu Wequai Tarrant, and Filmmaker, Christian Scheider.
-With support from the competitive Creatives Rebuild New York grant, Tarrant and Scheider will spend the next two years developing the First Literature Project (FLP) work.
+With support from the competitive Creatives Rebuild New York grant, Tarrant and Scheider will spend the next two years developing the First Literature Project (FLP).
+The project proposes to support the language reclamation efforts through the preservation of Indigenous stories, culture, and language by utilizing immersive 3D, virtual reality, and holographic technology to create two immersive orations, one which will be the first media produced in the Shinnecock Language.

 Program Sponsors

 Creatives Rebuild New York (CRNY), a project of the Tides Center, is a three-year, $125 million investment in the financial stability of New York State artists and the organizations that employ them.
-Guild Hall’s collaboration with Wunetu Wequai Tarrant, Christian Scheider, and The Padoquohan Medicine Lodge, was made possible through support from CRNY’s Artist Employment Program, with additional funding from the Library of Congress, and Kate Capshaw and Steven Spielberg.
+Guild Hall’s collaboration with Wunetu Wequai Tarrant, Christian Scheider, and The Padoquohan Medicine Lodge, was made possible through support from CRNY’s Artist Employment Program, with additional funding from the Library of Congress, the Long Island Community Foundation, and an anonymous donor.

 Guild Hall’s Learning + New Works programs are made possible by the New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature.
-Additional major support comes from The Patti Kenner Arts Education Fellowship, the Lewis B. and Dorothy Cullman Endowment Fund, and The Melville Straus Family Endowment.
+Additional major support comes from The Patti Kenner Arts Education Fellowship, the Glickberg/Abrahams S. Kutler Foundation, Stephanie Joyce and Jim Vos, the Lewis B. and Dorothy Cullman Endowment Fund, and The Melville Straus Family Endowment.